mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     c.
 Select **View integration test report** from the menu.

-7. View the test results in the **guide-getting-started Failsafe report** that displays in the editor pane.
+7. View the test results in the **Failsafe Report** that displays in a new pane.

     ![](./images/media/image52.png)